emddudley/cr-media/README.md

-# Critical Data
+# Critical Role Media

-A site with data on Critical Role.
+A directory of Critical Role media.